-Please click on the Requirements link to review detailed eligibility requirements for certain academic departments
+Please click on the Requirements tab to review important subject-based eligibility details.

 - Computer Science

 All other programs with a Fall offering should be open with consideration to:

 What is unique about this program?

 University College London (UCL), founded in 1826, is the oldest and largest college of the University of London.
 It was the third university institution to be set up in England, after Oxford and Cambridge, and the first to admit students regardless of class, religion, race, or sex.
 University College London is situated near Regent's Park on a single campus in the heart of the Bloomsbury district, in the center of London.
 The spacious and beautiful original building houses many of the academic departments and the central library.
 The UCL campus is surrounded by other Schools and Institutes belonging to the University of London, with the British Museum and the British Library only yards away.

 The UCL Students' Union forms the focus of student social and cultural life at UCL as well as of political and sporting activities.
 Facilities are cramped but popular and include bars and coffee bars, games rooms, sports and stationery shops, printing facilities, meeting rooms, television, and a range of food services.
 There are over 100 cultural, sports, and art societies.

 University College London is a Cornell Global Hub partner university.
 Global Hubs are Cornell's collaborative centers of engagement around the world.
 Hubs will give students exciting opportunities for semester-long and short-term study abroad, field experience, participation in faculty-led research, curricular pathways through majors, internships, and more.

 What is unique about London?